-LEGISLATION COMMENTS COMPLIANCE YES/NO signage means all signs, notices, devices, representations and advertisements that advertise or promote any goods services or events and any structure or vessel that is principally designed for, or that is used for, the display of signage and includes- a) building identification signs, and The proposal is signage to which Part 3.3 applies.
+LEGISLATION COMMENTS COMPLIANCE YES/ NO signage means all signs, notices, devices, representations and advertisements that advertise or promote any goods services or events and any structure or vessel that is principally designed for, or that is used for, the display of signage and includes- a) building identification signs, and The proposal is signage to which Part 3.3 of Chapter 3 applies.
 Yes b) business identification signs, and c) advertisements to which Part 3.3 applies, but does not include traffic signs or traffic control facilities.
 TfNSW means Transport for NSW constituted under the Transport Administration Act 1988.
 TfNSW own the M2 Motorway.
 TfNSW has reviewed the proposal and has granted land owners consent to the lodgment of the DA.
 Yes transport corridor land means the following land- The site comprises a road corridor and constitutes Transport Corridor Land.
 Yes a) land comprising a railway corridor, b) land comprising a road corridor, c) land zoned industrial under an environmental planning instrument and owned, occupied or managed by TfNSW, Sydney Metro or RailCorp.

-LEGISLATION COMMENTS COMPLIANCE YES/ NO 3.3 Area of application of this Chapter (1) This Chapter applies to the whole of the State.
+LEGISLATION COMMENTS COMPLIANCE YES/NO 3.3 Area of application of this Chapter (1) This Chapter applies to the whole of the State.
 The Policy applies to this application.
 Yes (2) Without limiting subsection (1), this Chapter applies to all land and structures within the State and all vessels on navigable waters.
-(3) Despite subsection (1), this Chapter does not apply to the following land- Land to which State Environmental Planning Policy (Kosciuszko National Park-Alpine Resorts) 2007 applies Land to which State Environmental Planning Policy (Western Sydney Parklands) 2009 applies 3.4 Signage to which this Chapter applies (1) This Chapter applies to all signage that- a) can be displayed with or without development consent under another environmental planning instrument that applies to the signage, and b) is visible from any public place or public reserve, except as provided by this Chapter.
+(3) Despite subsection (1), this Chapter does not apply to the following land- Land to which State Environmental Planning Policy (Kosciuszko National Park-Alpine Resorts) 2007 applies Land to which State Environmental Planning Policy (Western Sydney Parklands) 2009 applies 3.4 Signage to which this Chapter applies 1 1 (1) This Chapter applies to all signage that- a) can be displayed with or without development consent under another environmental planning instrument that applies to the signage, and This policy applies to the proposed development application for general advertising signage on road corridor and transport corridor land.
+The proposed signage is visible from a public place as defined under the Local Government Act 1993.
+Yes b) is visible from any public place or public reserve, except as provided by this Chapter.
 Note.
 Public place and public reserve are defined in section 4(1) of the Act to have the same meanings as in the Local Government Act 1993.
-This policy applies to the proposed development application for general advertising signage on road corridor and transport corridor land.
-The proposed signage is visible from a public place as defined under the Local Government Act 1993.
-While the HLEP 2013 prohibits the use of signage on the land, this application is submitted under the provisions of Clause 3.14(1)(c) of this Chapter.
-Legal advice confirming that the application can be progressed under Clause 3.14 is detailed in Appendix A. Yes (2) This Chapter does not apply to signage that, or the display of which, is exempt development under an environmental planning instrument that applies to it, or that is exempt development under this Chapter.
-This proposal is not exempt development.
+While the Hills LEP 2019 prohibits the use of signage on the land, this application is submitted under the provisions of Clause 3.14(1)(c) of this Chapter.
+Legal advice confirming that the application can be progressed under Clause 3.14 is detailed in Appendix A. (2) This Chapter does not apply to signage that, or the display of which, is exempt development under an environmental planning instrument that applies to it, or that is exempt development under this Chapter.
+This proposal is not exempt development